-The recruitment industry being massive in London, many wonder what a day in the life of a recruiter or headhunter looks like – especially if the said individual specialises in very niche sectors.
+The compliance recruitment industry being massive in London, many wonder what a day in the life of a recruiter or headhunter looks like – especially if the said individual specialises in very niche sectors.
 Do they need to understand their market through and through?
-Do they spend their time on the phone, screening candidates?
+Do they spend all of their time on the phone, screening candidates?
+If you ever wondered what being a Compliance Recruitment Consultant is like, discover below the different elements that make up a day in the life of a Compliance Recruitment Specialist at Rutherford.
+From keeping on top of industry news to negotiating salaries and contracts for their candidates, our team explains what different hats compliance headhunters must wear nowadays to provide the best recruitment solutions to their clients and candidates.

 Specialist Market Knowledge (Compliance)

-Firstly, recruiters need to know what they’re talking about.
+Firstly, compliance recruitment consultants need to know what they’re talking about.
 You can’t help your client if you don’t understand how their company works or what issues they face.

 Every recruiter needs to know their core market like the back of their hand.
 This includes key terminology, knowledge of the business model, key brands/companies and key figures in the industry.